ibm-cloud-docs/openshift/openshift_observability_reference.md

 Show the details of a LogDNA logging configuration.
 {: shortdesc}

-You cannot use this command to show the details of an existing logging configuration that you manually set up without the Red Hat OpenShift on IBM Cloud observability plug-in.
+You cannot use this command to show the details of an existing logging configuration that you manually set up without the {{site.data.keyword.openshiftlong_notm}} observability plug-in.
 {: note}

 ```